usability-ai-research/automated-issue-detection/README.md

 - *citedBy*: The number of times the publication has been cited by other works.
 - *citedByPerYear*: The average number of citations the publication receives per year.
 - *quality*: Publication's quality, accorsing to journal quartiles of conference rankings.
-- *area*: The specific research area or domain the publication pertains to.
+- *objective*: The specific research objective or domain the publication pertains to.
 - *technology*: The technology or tools or utilized in the publication.
 - *data*: Information about the type or source of data used in the research.
 - *participants*: Whether the participants involved in the research.